What Does “Yield the Right of Way” Mean?

 Yielding when required helps reduce the risk of accidents at intersections, road crossings, and access ramps.
 When vehicles approach from different directions, right-of-way rules determine which driver, cyclist, or pedestrian may proceed first.
 The rules help avoid confusion or mistakes that may lead to a collision.

-Some drivers fail to yield due to a misunderstanding of New York City traffic laws and customs.
+Some drivers fail to yield due to a misunderstanding of traffic laws and customs.

-Some failure-to-yield accidents occur because of the following:
+Some failure to yield right of way accidents occur because of the following:

 Right of Way Laws in New York